aescutia/15-Puzzle-Solvers/README.md

 # 15-Puzzle-Solvers
-Repository containing 15-puzzle solvers that were used using different searching techniques
+Repository containing 15-puzzle solvers that were implemented using different searching techniques